What makes a Security Camera HD?

 The control device, such as PTZ, analog camera machine is simulated in wiring with an additional control line and the codec to control the ball rotation and zoom, but the IP cameras don’t need that, the network line can be used directly, saves a lot of man-hours and costs, especially in the larger project, the advantage of low cost of network cameras engineering is particularly prominent.

-The key features of HD for video surveillance are:
+The key features of digital video surveillance are:

 - HD aspect ratio is 16:9 (compared to 5:4 or 4:3 in other surveillance cameras)